kangaseric4152-max/bls-census-housing-analysis/README.md

 ## Overview

-This repository provides a reproducible data pipeline and analysis workflow for exploring metro‑level housing supply relative to labor growth using U.S. public datasets:
+This repository provides a reproducible data pipeline and analytical workflow for exploring metro-level housing supply relative to labor growth using U.S. public datasets.

+It implements an **end-to-end ingestion → normalization → analytics pipeline**, producing queryable Parquet datasets, DuckDB analytical views, and reproducible housing-pressure metrics.

-This project now treats Parquet + DuckDB SQL as the primary data transformation layer; Python is used mainly for orchestration and CLI utilities.
+This project treats **Parquet + DuckDB SQL as the primary transformation layer**; Python is used mainly for orchestration, CLI utilities, and controlled ingestion.

+Primary data sources:
 - **Bureau of Labor Statistics (BLS)** — Quarterly Census of Employment and Wages (QCEW)
 - **U.S. Census Bureau** — Building Permits Survey (BPS) and Population Estimates

 The project is designed as a **reference implementation** for:
-- Public‑data ingestion and normalization
+- Public-data ingestion and normalization
-- Parquet‑based analytical workflows
+- Parquet-based analytical workflows
-- SQL‑first metric derivation using DuckDB
+- SQL-first metric derivation using DuckDB
-- Transparent, policy‑relevant housing indicators
+- Transparent, policy-relevant housing indicators

 This is **not** a predictive model.
 The focus is clarity, reproducibility, and extensibility.